The University of Chicago Medicine offers numerous benefits to both our part- and full-time employees.

 We offer different dental plans to fit your individual needs.
 Choices include a dental co-pay plan and a preferred provider organization (PPO) plan.

-The University of Chicago Medicine offers a stand alone comprehensive plan that covers most expenses associated with general vision care administered by Superior Vision.
+The University of Chicago Medicine offers two stand alone comprehensive plans that covers most expenses associated with general vision care administered by EyeMed.

 Life Insurance: The amount of basic life insurance provided by the University of Chicago Medicine is dependent upon the number of hours worked: